manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 ## Evaluation Design

 1. Define the task - very large or very small task.
 2. Define performance measures - how are we going to measure this.
 Define it and avoid confirmation bias.
-Create metrics
+Create metrics.
+Qualitative vs Quantitative.
 3. Develop the experiment - How we find user performance on the measures.
 Survey or Interview/ What to control or vary empirically.
 4. Recruit participants - Ethics - right awareness
 5. Do the experiment
 6. Analyze the data - what data tells about performance measures.
+Do followups if you find something extra than expected.
 7. Summarize the data - Informs ongoing process

 ## Qualitative Evaluation